-The optional l specifies a longer format, including minutes, of the form MMmSS.FFs.
+The optional I specifies a longer format, including minutes, of the form MMmSS.FFs.
 The value of p determines whether or not the fraction is included.

-If this variable is not set, bash acts if had the value as it \$'\nreal\t%3IR\nuser\t%3IU\nsys\t%3IS'.
+If this variable is not set, bash acts as if it had the value \$'\nreal\t%3IR\nuser\t%3IU\nsys\t%3IS'.
 If the value is null, no timing information is displayed.
 A trailing newline is added when the format string is displayed.